dderevjanik/wsdl-tsclient/README.md

 client.CallSoapMethodAsync();
 ```

-for more information about how to use client, read more about [soap](https://github.com/vpulim/node-soap)
+for more information about the use of the client, read more about [soap](https://github.com/vpulim/node-soap)

 ## How it works